Troubleshooting LDAP server connections

 Alternatively, you could use secure transport, referring to the LDAP server by any name that appears in its TLS certificate, and by loading all necessary trusted CA certificates onto Pexip Infinity.

-You can receive an "Error syncing with LDAP" error message when attempting to perform a VMR template synchronization.
+You can receive an "Error syncing with LDAP" error message when attempting to perform a template synchronization when provisioning VMRs, devices or users.

 This can be caused by invalid syntax in the template's LDAP user filter or LDAP user search DN fields.
 Check that all parentheses are balanced and are in the correct places, and that all operators are correctly positioned.